top of page

 Find out more HERE

-We did well last year with our total blankets sent since we first started up until the end of December 2024 now standing at 1186!
+We did well last year with our total blankets sent since we first started in 2015 until the end of

 Congratulations everyone on such an amazing achievement.

-This year we have already reached 1194 since restarting in January!
+This year we have already reached 1194 since restarting in January 2025!
 Penny also sent a further 106 blankets in 2024 to local places of need, such as the ‘Soup Run’ supporting the homeless in Plymouth and the Dementia Ward in Mount Gould hospital.
 (Patients often become attached to their blanket while they are there and this allows them to take them home when they are ready to leave).

 Thank you too to Jenny who made so many pairs of handwarmers!
 Joan also blessed us with handwarmers, hats and little soft toys to include in the parcels.
 Several members of the congregation, and the wider community, faithfully provide squares and regularly give towards postage.